cyrusmallon/Mutational_Analyses/README.md

-# Variant Discover in Bacterial Genomes
+# Variant Discovery in Bacterial Genomes
 Analysis of Breseq Data